mckennapsean/dissertation/content/04-example.md

 The design activity framework was initially formulated based on our reflections on a previous project where I was starting out as a novice visualization designer.
-For this project, we worked as a multidisciplinary team with a cyber security firm to tackle a redesign of that firm's visualization system [@McKenna2014].
+For this project, we worked as a multidisciplinary team with a cybersecurity firm to tackle a redesign of that firm's visualization system [@McKenna2014].
 We focused our redesign to create a series of sketches, wireframes, and mockups that visually communicated our visualization and interface ideas to the company's development team in order to improve their